vikram-rao/AsyncTestKit/README.md

 AsyncTestKit
 ============

+XCTest framework tests have no api to wait for asynchronous calls to complete and thus giving no chance for asserts after the asynchronous calls are done.
+This is important in an integration or system test involving network calls or multi-threaded invocations.

-Perform asynchronous calls in tests without terminating the tests and performing asserts in the asynchronous callbacks.
+Using AsyncTestKit, perform asynchronous calls in tests without terminating the tests and performing asserts in the asynchronous callbacks.
 Finally send a signal to end the wait.
-The wait for async calls also takes a timeout in seconds so the wait is not indefinite.
+The wait for async call takes a timeout in seconds so the wait is not indefinite and test fails on timeout.

 Example: